 Fan Status Monitor with Firmware Control

-The system health monitor embedded in the BMC chip can check the RPM status of a cooling fan.
-The CPU and chassis fans are controlled via IPMI 2.0.
+System health monitoring support provided by the BMC controller can check the RPM status of a cooling fan.
+The onboard CPU and chassis fan speeds are controlled by IPMI Thermal Management.

 Environmental Temperature Control